gianpierodiblasi/LogicalCircuit/README.md

 - the *symbolSize* parameter is the size of the *symbolPath* containing rectangle
 - the *knobPath*, *fromKnobPath* and *outputKnobPath* parameters are the Path2Ds of the knobs used to connect the nodes
 - the *knobCenter*, *fromKnobCenter* and *outputKnobCenter* parameters are the centers of the knobs used to connect the nodes
-- the *fromKnobConnectorPath* parameters are the Path2Ds of the lines used to connect the nodes
+- the *fromKnobConnectorPath* and *knobConnectorPath* parameters are the Path2Ds of the lines used to connect the nodes

 #### constructor
 The constructor can be used to create a new *LogicalCircuitUI* as follows: